ShahdTarek4/Building-RAG-Systems-with-Open-Source-Tools-and-Local-Vector-Storage/README.md

 ## 📁 7.
 Document Corpus

 All documents used are located in the `/documents` folder.
-If submitting code without documents, use your own `.pdf`, `.docx`, or `.txt` files on topics such as AI, ethics, and machine learning.
+You can use your own `.pdf`, `.docx`, or `.txt` files on topics such as AI, ethics, and machine learning or alternatively other topics but prompts in code would need modification

 ---